 In America, we see that almost ten million college students have joined a Greek organization.
 Regardless whether they became a member just to make friends or go to parties, or to become active in community activities or charity work, to get better-looking resumes, or strengthen their leadership skills, they all have one thing in common: they want to actively change some aspects of their lives.

-Now a common deterrent to join a sorority or fraternity are the sometimes pretty negative stereotypes that are associated with these Greek organizations.
+Now a common deterrent to joining a sorority or fraternity is the sometimes pretty negative stereotypes that are associated with these Greek organizations.
 Sororities and fraternities are frequently associated with partying, hazing, and drinking, and the truth is that indeed, since 1975, we have witnessed at least one fatality that was hazing-induced every year across American college campuses, and more than 80% of these deaths were binge drinking results.

-But fact is also that hazing scandals are making headlines, while — and philanthropy events and fundraising activities usually do not.
+But the fact of the matter is also that hazing scandals are making headlines, while — and philanthropy events and fundraising activities usually do not.
 When we go back in history, we see that partying and drinking was not a reason to join a Greek organization.
 Around the 1820’s, we see that not even one percent of all U.S. white males were sent to a liberal arts university or college, and these students were primarily educated to become ministers.

 In 1825, on November 25, a group of 5 students of Union College came together and privately formed a group to engage in discussions and educational debates.
 The members came together to discuss topics and issues that were not addressed in their academic courses and prepared themselves for interesting careers that the college’s professors didn’t educate them for.
 They named their fraternity: the ‘Kappa Alpha Society’.

 Of course, Greek life has dramatically changed over the years, but students who are seriously involved in their organization’s membership still have a better chance to get equipped with highly useful skills for their later careers.
 Greek organizations may be very useful for students when it comes to the improvement of their interpersonal and leadership skills.
 We can see a great correlation between the development of these skills and the students’ ability to become successful in their endeavors later in life.
-Success should not necessarily be measured as famous-successful, for example like a CEO or a president, but also successful as a a small business owner or a community leader.
+Success should not necessarily be measured as famous-successful, for example like a CEO or a president, but also successful as a small business owner or a community leader.

 What makes Greek life rewarding?